kreimanlab/VisualSearchZeroShot/README.md

 It contains the following:
 - Part 1: ```Datasets``` folder: contain search images, targets, ground truth, psychophysics (human eyetracking data, MATLAB function to process and extract fixations)
-- Part 2: ```Eval``` folder: contain MATLAB files to evaluate cummulative search performance as a function of number of fixations for our computational model across three datasets
+- Part 2: ```Eval``` folder: contain MATLAB files to evaluate cummulative search performance as a function of number of fixations for our computational model across three search tasks
 - Part 2: ```Plot``` folder: contain MATLAB files to reproduce figures in our paper
 - Part 2: ```supportingFunc``` folder: add this directory in your MATLAB search path
 - Part 3: ```DataForPlot``` Folder: pre-processed results saved in .mat.
 Place this folder in ```Plot``` folder (Part 2) before using plotting functions